HoGentTIN/linux-training-hogent/modules/router/050_routers_solution.md

     pkill dhclient
     ifconfig eth0 192.168.70.9 netmask 255.255.255.0

-2\.
-Set up a third Linux computer with three network cards, one on `leftnet`, the other on `rightnet`.
-This computer will be the
+2. Set up a third Linux computer with three network cards, one on `leftnet`, the other on `rightnet`.
+This computer will be the 'router'.
-\'router\'.
 Complete the table below with the relevant names, ip-addresses and mac-addresses.

     root@router~# cat router.sh